-Operations Management and Information Systems Operations Management and Information Systems Theory and research related to operations management Theory and research related to operations management.
-Theory and research related to technological innovation 1 3.
-Theory and research related to behavioural issues in information systems4.
-Contemporary methods in operations management research 4.
-Contemporary methods in operations management research Strategy Theory and research relevant to the economic foundations of strategy 2.
-Theory and research relevant to the behavioural foundations of strategy.
-2. Theory and research relevant to the behavioural roundations of strategy. b.
-A deep knowledge of one other area besides their chosen field of study (i.e. their minor field, which may be within or outside the business school) Extensive expertise on one or more topics that constitute the student's chosen area(s) of contribution within their field of study, i.e. the topic(s) on which they write their dissertation. d.
+Operations Management and Information Systems 1.
+Theory and research related to operations management.
+Theory and research related to technological innovation 3.
+Theory and research related to behavioural issues in information systems 4.
+Contemporary methods in operations management research Strategy 1.
+Theory and research relevant to the economic foundations of strategy 2.
+Theory and research relevant to the behavioural foundations of strategy. b.
+A deep knowledge of one other area besides their chosen field of study (i.e. their minor field, which may be within or outside the business school) C. Extensive expertise on one or more topics that constitute the student's chosen area(s) of contribution within their field of study, i.e. the topic(s) on which they write their dissertation. d.
 An understanding and appreciation of ethical issues related to conducting and publishing research. e.
 Familiarity with teaching techniques that are appropriate within their chosen field of study. f.
 An understanding and appreciation of ethical issues related to teaching.
-An understanding and appreciation of ethical issues related to teaching.
 2. Knowledge of a.
 An ability to collect or collate data that is appropriate for use within the student's chosen Methodologies methodological tradition. b.
-An ability to use methods of analysis that are appropriate for developing scholarly contributions from the types of data that are part of the student's chosen methodological tradition. c.
-An ability to appropriately interpret data that have been analysed in keeping with the student's chosen methodological tradition d.
+An ability to use methods of analysis that are appropriate for developing scholarly contributions from the types of data that are part of the student's chosen methodological tradition.
+C. An ability to appropriately interpret data that have been analysed in keeping with the student's chosen methodological tradition d.
 A familiarity with research methods that are relevant to the student's field, but outside their chosen methodological tradition.
 3. Level of Application a.
 The ability to develop novel theoretical insights through research projects using methods of Knowledge and concepts appropriate to the student's area of specialization.
 4. Awareness of Limits a.
 An understanding of scholarship outside the student's chosen area of expertise and outside their of Knowledge chosen methodology. b.
 An appreciation of the uncertainty, ambiguity, and limits to knowledge and how this might influence its application.
 5. Level of Communication Skills a.
 The ability to convey research insights in language that is appropriate for audiences of peer reviewers. b.
 The ability to convey research insights in language that is appropriate for audiences other than peers, e.g. students, specialists in other fields.
 C. An ability to read the work of other scholars and to provide critical but developmental feedback. d.
 An ability to communicate field-relevant concepts effectively in a class room or seminar setting.
-6. Autonomy and a.
-The ability to function professionally as an academic, such as balancing the demands of teaching and Professional Capacity research and of seeing research projects through to completion. b.
+6. Autonomy and Professional Capacity a.
+The ability to function professionally as an academic, such as balancing the demands of teaching and research and of seeing research projects through to completion. - crossional Capacity b.
 The ability to transfer research skills effectively to new topics and contexts. c.
 The habits and capacities of an independent learner, including the ability to master new areas of research. d.
 An understanding of the obligation to act in a socially and ethically responsible manner as a scholar.